flengyel/Zettel/README.md

 Licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
 CC BY-SA 4.0 2022-2023 F Lengyel

-Version 4.0 of the Zettel Template was a simplification by [ChatGPT-4](https://chat.openai.com) of Zettel Template 3.0, which follows Zettel Template 4.0 below.
+Version 5.0 of the Zettel Template was based on a simplification by [ChatGPT-4](https://chat.openai.com) of Zettel Template 3.0--a prior version.
+Version 5.0 includes a YAML header for compatibility with Zettlr and Obsidian.

 ```yaml
 ---